 Once you reach the river from the approach trail, hike southwest along the river for a minute or two.
-Look right for the big tower.
+Cross the stream on a nice foot bridge and continue downstream on the trail.
+Look to your right for the first big, towering wall.
 That's it.
-The two routes are on the left side of the tower starting behind the trees.
+The two routes are on the left side of the wall starting behind the trees.

 Featured Route For The Bull Horn